Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 Another mortgage-lender safety net for defaults is having the guarantor put a one-time lump sum into an interest-bearing savings account set up by the lender.

-When the loan value of the mortgage decreases (usually to around 80%), the bank will release the guarantor from the loan agreement—and refund the money.
+When the mortgage loan value decreases (usually to around 80%), the bank will release the guarantor from the loan agreement—and refund the money.

-A guarantor gives a lender peace of mind about extending a mortgage to you.
+A guarantor gives a lender peace of mind about extending your mortgage.

 Your guarantor is the fiscal security blanket that lets your lender sleep at night.